 Attention to detail - the smallest element in the parks will have been thoroughly thought out and executed with finesse.
 There is no public rest room in Liberty Square because those didn't exist at that time.
 The restraunts have restrooms but they are technically in other adjoining lands.

 Innovation and exploration - Walt stayed ahead of the technology curve by envisioning attractions and films and then challenging the staff to make them happen.

 Lures - Walt called them 'wieners' At the end of each major street is a lure or enticement (the castle, rockets, buildings, etc.) that pulls you in to that area.
 Such barbs are used to grab a viewer/reader's mind.

-Maintain control of production - burned by Oswald 'theft'.
+Maintain control of production - burned by the "theft" of the rights to Oswald the Lucky Rabbit (which led to Mickey)